-- Swedish – The poles span both uprights in opposite direct and give the appearance of an ‘X’ with you’re facing the jump.
+- Swedish – The poles span both uprights in the opposite direction and give the appearance of an ‘X’ with you’re facing the jump.

-- Triple – A single spread jump that is has three poles at increasing height.
+- Triple – A single spread jump that has three poles at increasing height.

 - Hogsback – Similar to a triple but the highest fence is in the middle.